ShubhankarK/task1/README.md

 Sub-task 5:

-        Deny requests to your http://localhost:8080/robots.txt page. (or you can use the response at http://httpbin.org/deny if needed)
+        Task: Deny requests to your http://localhost:8080/robots.txt page. (or you can use the response at http://httpbin.org/deny if           needed)

 	Steps for execution:
           • Enter http://localhost:8080/robots.txt in the search bar of your browser.
           • The rendered HTML page will deny access.

 Sub-task 6:

-        Render an HTML page at http://localhost:8080/html or an image at http://localhost:8080/image.
+        Task: Render an HTML page at http://localhost:8080/html or an image at http://localhost:8080/image.

 	Steps for execution:
           • Enter http://localhost:8080/html in the search bar of your browser.
           • The rendered HTML page will contain a poem.

 Sub-task 7:

-        A text box at http://localhost:8080/input which sends the data as POST to any endpoint of your choice.
+        Task: A text box at http://localhost:8080/input which sends the data as POST to any endpoint of your choice.
 This endpoint 		should log the received the received to stdout.

 	Steps for execution:
           • Enter http://localhost:8080/input in the search bar of your browser.
           • Once the page loads, enter your name and click submit.
           • After clicking on submit, you will be directed to http://localhost:8080/output